vnovikov746/ShifterMan/README.md

 Each new version will be published in a new folder with the new version number.
 The new versions will be with the resolved bugs of the earlier versions and with new features.

-In bug Report on our wiki page you can find the list of bugs that have been solved and bugs that we need to work on.
+In bug Report on our wiki page you can find the list of bugs that have been resolved and bugs that need to be corrected.
-Also you can add in this list bugs that you have found, we will appritiate it.
+Also you can add in this list bugs that you have found, we will appriciate it.

 ### Project License:

 ### Project design:

 ### Project Testing:
-Each developer writes tests as he code; by iteration unit testing, and according to bugs and expiriance full user flows tests.
+Each developer writes tests as he code; by iteration unit testing, and according to bugs and experience full user flows tests.
 These tests will be run by someone who didn't write the code.

 docx form: [Developer Guide](https://github.com/kakifish/ShifterMan/wiki/NOT-YET-STARTED)